FugiOG/FugiOG/README.md

 ### :man_technologist: About Me :
 I am a Frontend Developer <img src="https://media.giphy.com/media/3o7aCTfyhYawdOXcFW/giphy.gif" width="20">.
-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I create web applications in which I develop the frontend and a bit of the backend.
+I am mainly involved in SPA development.

 ---